flempriere/C-Programming-Language-2nd-Edition-Exercises/Chapter3/Chapter3.md

     /* clean up */
 ```

-- handy if error handling is non-trivial, and error can occur in several places.
+- Handy if error handling is non-trivial, and error can occur in several places.
-- label has the form of a variable, followed by colon.
+- Label has the form of a variable, followed by colon.
-  - may attach to any statement in same function as relevant `goto`
+  - May attach to any statement in same function as relevant `goto`
-    - label scope is the entire function
+    - Label scope is the entire function
 - **Example**: determining if two arrays `a` and `b` share a common element.

 ```C